 Carol Cypher is here to teach you the basics of polygon stitch!
 Polygon stitch is a tubular weave that becomes faceted, or multi-flat-sided.
 Varying the sides with bead size and number as well as sculptural structure make this stitch incredibly versatile.
 Carol will teach you from start to finish how to master the polygon stitch.
 She will demonstrate nine ways to vary this stitch so that you can develop your own creative designs and become a polygon stitch master!

-Breaking news: macrame is definitely NOT just for wall hangings.
+Heads up: macrame definitely should be reserved just for wall hangings.
 (Though we love those, too.)
-These crafty key chains are so easy to make, you'll be able to finish up multiple keychains in an afternoon.
+These crafty keychains are so easy to make, you'll be able to finish a bunch in a single afternoon.
 Gifting problems, solved.

 A cute keychain is the perfect way to add a little flair to something you use every day.
 Even better: Make it yourself!
 This painted leather tassel created by Courtney Pilgrim of My Friend Court is perfect for rounding up your keys, hanging off a backpack, or even gifting to friends.

 If you’re like us, you hate to throw away scraps from your latest craft.
 Luckily, we’re always coming up with ideas to use our leftover supplies.
 This project is a fun way to use up any pieces of felt you have lying around.
 Go ahead, let your creativity bloom!

 Take a look at your closet: What have you already embroidered?
 It's likely that a T-shirt, jacket, and maybe even monogrammed pajamas are in there — and that's great.
 But here's an off-the-T-shirt way to showcase your stitching in style.

 Everybody's got that drawer full of old t-shirts that never see the light of day.
 But we found a fun and fashionable way to give them a new life!
 Here's how we turned a boring old T-shirt into a show-stopping statement necklace.